 - a.
 Recommendations for changes to the AbilityOne Program and the definition of "competitive integrated employment" resulting from the report of the Advisory Committee on Increasing Competitive Integrated Employment for Individuals with Disabilities established under Section 609 of the Rehabilitation Act of 1973, as amended by Section 461 of the Workforce Innovation and Opportunity Act.
-The 898 Panel report identified definitions that should be amended to bring JWOD into compliance with the Workforce Innovation and Opportunity Act;23 - b.
+The 898 Panel report identified definitions that should be amended to bring JWOD into compliance with the Workforce Innovation and Opportunity Act;22 - b.
 Efforts by the Small Business Administration to assert its preference programs over the mandated priority of the JWOD Act; - c.
-Lack of enforcement capabilities for the AbilityOne Program to assert its mandated source-priority when federal agencies fail to purchase AbilityOne products and services; - d.
-Increased legal challenges from qualified NPAs questioning the agency's ability to administer the AbilityOne Program; - e.
-As discussed in more detail later in the transparency challenge, despite being included in the Chairman's Mark,24 a provision increasing contracting goals, and thus AbilityOne Program size, was abandoned at the NDAA Conference.
-The reason discussed by lawmakers was: "...both the [AbilityOne] Inspector General and the [DoD] Panel are generating findings and recommendations for needed reforms and expect the AbilityOne Commission to take appropriate steps in the future to increase transparency and effectiveness of the program."25
+Lack of enforcement capabilities for the AbilityOne Program to assert its mandated source-priority when federal agencies fail to purchase AbilityOne products and services;

-22 Pub.
+21 Pub.
 L. 115-91.

-23 "Panel on Department of Defense and AbilityOne Contracting Oversight, Accountability, and Integrity" 2018 First Annual Report to Congress (898 Panel Report (2018)) at 19.
+22 "Panel on Department of Defense and AbilityOne Contracting Oversight, Accountability, and Integrity" 2018 First Annual Report to Congress (898 Panel Report (2018)) at 19.

-As mandated by Congress, the Commission is a member of the "Panel on Department of Defense and AbilityOne Contracting, Oversight, Accountability, and Integrity" or Section 898 Panel26 (hereinafter, the "898 Panel").
-The mandate of the 898 Panel includes making recommendations to Congress regarding the JWOD Act and improving the AbilityOne Program.
+As mandated by Congress, the Commission is a member of the "Panel on Department of Defense and AbilityOne Contracting, Oversight, Accountability, and Integrity" (hereinafter, the "898 Panel").
+23 The mandate of the 898 Panel includes making recommendations to Congress regarding the JWOD Act and improvements to the AbilityOne Program.

-The 898 Panel released its first annual report to Congress on July 18, 2018.27 Issuing its 41 recommendations, the 898 Panel concluded that the overall lack of funding committed to the Commission was the AbilityOne Program's biggest challenge.28 The 41 recommendations were grouped into six focus areas, and the 898 Panel reports that it intends to refine the specific recommendations by priority level and to implement them accordingly.
+The 898 Panel released its first annual report to Congress on July 18, 2018.
+24 Issuing its 41 recommendations, the 898 Panel concluded that the overall lack of funding committed to the Commission was the AbilityOne Program's biggest challenge.
+25 The 41 recommendations were grouped into six focus areas, and the 898 Panel reports that it intends to refine the specific recommendations by priority level and to implement them accordingly.

-The recommendations identified in DoDIG-2016-097, and tracked by the 898 Panel, are on the path for successful implementation.29 The Commission will continue to work with Congress to update legislation improving the AbilityOne Program's statutory authority per the 898 Panel's recommendations.
+The recommendations identified in DoDIG-2016-097, and tracked by the 898 Panel, are on the path for successful implementation.26 The Commission will continue to work with Congress to update legislation improving the AbilityOne Program's statutory authority per the 898 Panel's recommendations.
 The Commission continues to seek increased cooperation from AbilityOne Program participants to improve processes and controls, and to recognize the market evolution where NPAs increasingly contribute their own ideas for inclusion to the Procurement List.

-While the Commission continues its work with the 898 Panel (which has a three-year mandate ending in 2020) and agency partners, it is vital to ensure that contracting officials have a thorough understanding of the Program to ensure growth and implementation.
+While the Commission continues its work with the 898 Panel (which has a three-year mandate ending in 2020) and agency partners, it is vital to ensure that contracting officials have a thorough understanding of the Program to ensure its growth and proper implementation.

-In an effort to improve awareness about the AbilityOne Program, the Commission's initiative of issuing educational materials and providing presentations to agencies, so government entities understand how the AbilityOne Program works, helps meet critical agency needs and should continue.
+In an effort to improve awareness about the AbilityOne Program, the Commission's initiative of issuing educational materials and providing presentations to agencies is vital.
+Government entities should understand how the AbilityOne Program can help meet critical agency needs.

-The lack of Commissioners currently appointed, and corresponding vacancies especially from federal government agencies,30 deprives these agencies of a senior government official with the
+The lack of Commissioners currently appointed, and corresponding vacancies from Federal Government agencies, 27 deprives these agencies of a senior government official.
+As a result, these unrepresented departments or agencies 28 may be disadvantaged, and so is the Commission.